hotosm/fAIr/docs/Docker-install-windows.md

     nvidia-smi
     ```

-    You need to see your graphics card details here. ***TODO*** Does this mean that if this command shows details about my GPU, then it is OK for fAIr?
+    You need to see your graphics card details here.
+If you do, then fAIr is able to use your graphics card for model training.
+(The graphics card is orders of magnitude more powerful then the CPU for the heavy computations involved in model training.)
+We have tested fAIr on several different NVIDIA cards.
+It may be difficult to get it to work on graphics cards from other brands.

 2. Install Docker Compose